veltzer/demos-docker/examples/security_default_is_root/README.md

 This demo shows that by default docker runs it's process as root.

-To see you can use:
+To see this you can use:
     $UID
     $EUID
     $USER
     whoami
     id
     ps
+    capsh --print